Deciding whether there are infinitely many prime graphs with forbidden induced subgraphs: Chains and strings

 We say that a graph $G$ is \emph{induced by} a string $S$ if $G$ is induced by $C = \phi^{-1}(S)$.
 Similarly, we say that a string $S$ \emph{contains} a graph $G$ if the graph induced by $S$ contains $G$ as an induced subgraph.

-Our decision procedure for whether $\Free(L)$ contains arbitrarily long chains or not comprises two parts.
-First, we establish that if there exists a chain of a specified (large) length in $\Free(L)$, then there exists arbitrarily long chains with a periodic structure, where the size of the period is bounded above by a function of the largest forbidden graph in $L$.
-Note that by exhaustively checking membership in $\Free(L)$ of all chains of the specified large length, this result is already sufficient for a decision procedure.
-However, the second part of our procedure gives us a simpler method, namely a check for whether a particular chain sequence can be repeated arbitrarily often.

-To establish these two results, we need to understand which strings contain graphs from the minimal forbidden set $L$ as induced subgraphs.
+In addition to encoding chains into strings, we also need to be able to encode subgraphs of strings, in order to identify when a given string contains graphs from the minimal forbidden set $L$.
 To this end, suppose that $G$ is a graph on $n$ vertices that embeds inside some string $S$.
 If $\phi^{-1}(S)=v_0,v_1,\ldots,v_k$, then $G$ is isomorphic to the graph induced on the subsequence $v_{i_1},v_{i_2},\ldots, v_{i_{n}}$ that corresponds to the chosen embedding, where $0\leq i_1 < i_2 <\cdots <i_{n} \leq k$.
 We now define a new encoding $\psi$ from subsequences of chains (or embeddings of graphs into chains) into strings over the three-letter alphabet $\{0,1,\mid\,\}$.

 For each $j$ ranging from 2 to $n$, the encoding $\psi$ writes symbols according to the following rules: if $i_j = i_{j-1}+1$, then write $0$ if $v_{i_j}$ is adjacent to $v_{i_{j-1}}$, and 1 otherwise.
 When $i_j > i_{j-1}+1$, write $\mid 0$ if $v_{i_j}$ is \emph{not} adjacent to $v_{i_{j-1}}$ (and all earlier vertices), and $\mid 1$ otherwise.
-If $G$ is isomorphic to the graph induced on the subsequence $E_G$ of some chain, then we call $\psi(E_G)$ a \emph{representation} of $G$.
-A \emph{block} of a representation is a maximal substring that contains only the letters 0 and 1.
+If $G$ is isomorphic to the graph induced on the subsequence $M$ of some chain, then we call $\psi(M)$ a \emph{representation} of $G$.
+A \emph{block} of a representation is a maximal factor that contains only the letters 0 and 1.
 See Figure~\ref{fig:subchains}.
 Note that if a representation begins with the symbol $\mid$, then we will assume that there is an empty block preceding it.